Aceinna/docs_openrtk/software/tutorial.rst

 This procedure will be called at the defined rate by the framework.

 The framework default outputs calibrated IMU sensor data.
-To output your own packets, you should tell the framework the packet code of your packet, and then feed the algorithm results to the encoding procedure we just implemented above.
+To output your own packets, the user should tell the framework the packet code of your packet, and then feed the algorithm results to the encoding procedure we just implemented above.

 - Register the user-defined packet in the framework.

 This can be done by calling **setOutputPacketCode** when initializing user-defined algorithm in **dataProcessingAndPresentation.c**.
-To use **setOutputPacketCode**, you need
+To use **setOutputPacketCode**, the user need

 ::